iTwin/itwinjs-core/test-apps/appui-test-app/connected/README.md

 * IMJS_UITESTAPP_ITWIN_NAME
   * (Online-only) Set the iTwin to open when the app starts.
 The iModel Name variable is required for this one to properly work and the iModel to be opened.
 * IMJS_UITESTAPP_IMODEL_VIEWID
-  * (Online-only) Opens the provided iModel to the viewId, otherwise IModelIndex page is used.
+  * (Online-only) Opens the provided iModel to the viewId, otherwise default viewId is used.
 * IMJS_UITESTAPP_SNAPSHOT_FILEPATH
   * Set to folder containing .bim or .ibim files (required)
 * IMJS_UITESTAPP_START_WITH_SNAPSHOTS